NCarson/makefile-for-js/README.md

 ### Code Splitting

-Just start another directory with the Makefile filled in :).
+Just start another directory with a new src Makefile filled in :).
-Then call make on it from the root Project Makefile.
+Then call make on it from the root project Makefile.
 If the codesplit is underneath another src directory add `EXCL_SRC_DIRS := ./your_code_split_direc` to the parent code Makefile.